CTCMS-UQ/CTCMS-UQ.github.io/_data_tutorials/gnuplot.md

 - Consider using line or fill patterns (e.g. dashed vs solid lines) to differentiate data sets, as this does not rely on color vision at all.
+    * Most output file types in gnuplot have an option to output to greyscale, which is more accessible to people with color-vision deficiency (almost by definition).
+For PNG and PDF output via the Cairo rendering library (a common option on Linux and Mac), this is enabled via the "mono" option when setting the terminal, e.g. `set terminal pdfcairo mono`.
 - Use a colorblind-friendly palette for your graphs by default.
 [This blog post](https://thenode.biologists.com/data-visualization-with-flying-colors/research/) has a great roundup of colorblind-friendly palettes.
 As we'll see below, gnuplot even has some built in and ready to go.